Let me tell you why photographs

 are essential for young geographers...

 To many kids, geography is a word, not something that stirs excitement.
-As I reflect on how I became interested in geography, I recognize that it evolved over time through experiencing places, their landscapes (both built and unbuilt), their cultural differences, and the sense that I experienced the world differently because I was in a different place
+As I reflect on how I became interested in geography, I recognize that it evolved over time through experiencing places, their landscapes (both built and unbuilt), their cultural differences, and the sense that I experienced the world differently because I was in a different place.

 While not a master of geography, I've come to understand that having a strong sense of place creates a conduit for understanding our world; it creates a connection to different locations and what those places in the world look and feel like.
 If you read about Paris, the Grand Canyon, Tokyo, or Iguazu Falls, you never truly know what those places are like.
 You have words that create your sense of place for these locations...but that changes when you are given the chance to visit a location where you can finally see, smell, and experience.
 It is at that precise moment when your sense of place begins develop substantially.